expfactory/builder-labjs/README.md

 mkdir -p experiments
 mv stroop-task experiments/
 ```
+If you wanted to add additional experiments from the [library](https://expfactory.github.io/experiments)
+you could add a single line (space separated) to an experiments.txt file in the main folder.

 ## 2. Build
 We now will recruit the builder to turn our folder into a reproducible experiment container!